MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-2.md

 # updating data

-To update the users, we have 2 methods, we can use the **put** or the **patch** method, the difference is, in HTTP we use the put method to replace an object and tha patch method for patching or updating one or more of its properties, the method we choosed depends on how the back-end is build, some backedns don't support the batch method, they only support the put method.
+To update the users, we have 2 methods, we can use the **put** or the **patch** method, the difference is, in HTTP we use the put method to replace an object and the patch method for patching or updating one or more of its properties, the method we choosed depends on how the back-end is build, some backends don't support the batch method, they only support the put method.

-in this case we're using **patch method** because we're updating one single property
+in this case we're using **patch method** because we're updating one single property.

 ```tsx
 function updateUser(user: User): void {